-If a student is absent on the day of a scheduled examination or quiz, the student must contact the instructor within 24 hours of the examination or quiz.
+In the event of an unforeseen emergency, if a student is absent on the day of a scheduled examination or quiz, the student must contact the instructor within 24 hours of the examination or quiz.
 The make-up examination or quiz may be in a different testing format than the original (ex. essay, short answer, fill-in-the-blank, etc.) The student will receive a grade of zero if they do not contact the instructor.